 The confessor then is given opportunity to provide counsel or guidance as part of this ministry of healing.
 This is often where the Anglican emphasis on pastoral care, fitted to the individual, is more clearly seen and experienced.

 The second form of Reconciliation then proceeds to ask two important questions, both of which relate to the baptismal liturgy and point directly to the restoration of the penitent to baptismal grace and the full life of the Church: “Will you turn again to Christ as your Lord?” and “Do you, then, forgive those who have sinned against you?”
-Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior “law” or set of rules.
-This is about restoration to the active and healed life of the “organism” of the Church, the Body of Christ and all its members and connects well with Anglicanism's general preference for a more dynamic sacramentality (as opposed to simple memorialism or the static observance of an exterior "ritual.")
+Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior code or set of rules.
+This is about restoration to the active and healed life of the organism of the Church, the Body of Christ and all its members.
+It connects well with Anglicanism's general preference for a more dynamic sacramentality (as opposed to simple memorialism or the static observance of an exterior ritual).